e-gov/fox/README.md

 ## Running a REST server

 1. Copy and adapt example configuration file:
+2. Execute Fox binary passing an instance name as a parameter.

 ```
 cp src/fox/config.gcfg.template bin/config.gcfg
 mkdir /tmp/foxdb  # make sure that the configured storage folder exists.
+cd bin
+./fox my
 ```

-2. Execute Fox binary (**bin/fox**) passing an instance name as a parameter.

 REST interface will respond on **http://localhost:8090/**.
-You should not be able to use web UI.
+You should now be able to use web UI.